Body composition refers to how much of your body is composed of body fat versus muscle.

 - The type of x-ray used influences the results.

-- Like BIA, hydration status can significantly impact DEXA results (even minor changes in the hydration levels of lean mass can be enough to skew results).
+- Like BIA, hydration status can significantly impact DXA results (even minor changes in the hydration levels of lean mass can be enough to skew results).

 - Results are affected by gender, body size, total fat mass, and even disease state.

-Like everything else discussed so far, the Bod Pod is just too inaccurate in measuring body composition to be relied upon.
+Like everything else discussed so far, though, the Bod Pod doesn’t measure body composition accurately enough to be relied upon.